Click a tag below to see papers filtered by topic:

 All publications

-Ritz, H., Frömer, R., & Shenhav, A. Phantom controllers: Misspecified models create the false appearance of adaptive control during value-based choice.
+*Ritz, H., *Frömer, R., & Shenhav, A. (in press).
+Phantom controllers: Misspecified models create the false appearance of adaptive control during value-based choice.
+Communications Psychology.
 [Preprint]

-Ritz, H. & Shenhav, A. (in press).
+Ritz, H. & Shenhav, A. (2024).
 Orthogonal neural encoding of targets and distractors supports multivariate cognitive control.
-Nature Human Behaviour.
-[Preprint]
+Nature Human Behaviour 8:945–961 [Article; Press Release]

 Bustamante, L.A., Oshinowo, T., Lee, J.R., Tong, E., Burton, A.R., Shenhav, A., Cohen, J.D., Daw, N.D.
 Effort Foraging Task reveals positive correlation between individual differences in the cost of cognitive and physical effort in humans and relationship to self-reported motivation and affect.
 [Preprint]